TheVisualHub/MembraneFoundry/BurnBilayer/README.md

 This tutorial uses the CHARMM36 force field.
 Please download the required .itp files from the official MacKerell Lab’s CHARMM36 force field page: https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs

+The test bilayer system was created using http://www.charmm-gui.org

 TODO: !! the detailed readme is comming soon !!